5 Top Tips for Writing Engaging Content

 2) Encourage reaction and interaction

-If you don’t ask for engagement you won’t get it.
 I know that sounds harsh, but it is also simple logic.
 The easiest way is to ask a question.
 It is one of the best calls to action on social media.

 We know people are short on time, so think of ways to make reacting, engaging or interacting as easy possible, for example, run a poll.
-On Facebook you can ask for a specific reaction to answer a question or a different reactions for different answers.
-It is so much better than simply asking for a ‘Like’.
+On Facebook, LinkedIn and Instagram Stories, you can set up polls.

-3) Make it eye-catching and memorable
+3) Make your written content eye-catching and memorable (not just the imagery)

 Use of tricolon works well too.
 This simply means the use of three words (or even three sets of something; sentences, phrases, etc.).
 For example: